tomjoht/learnapidoc/_docs/the_writing_process/docapis_reviewing.md

 last-modified: 2021-11-14
 ---

-Now that you have a draft and have edited the content a few times, you're ready to begin the review process.
+Now that you've [written a draft](docapis_writing.html) and have edited the content a few times, you're ready to begin the review process.
 Hopefully, you've already set up some review session times with various stakeholders; otherwise, try to get time on their calendars now rather than later.
-How much time should each meeting be?
-About 45 minutes is ideal.
-You can review about 2,000 - 3,000 words in this amount of time.
-If you have more than that, consider setting up multiple meetings.
+(This section differs a bit from the previous ones in that I provide more general tips and guidance rather than step-by-step details.)

 {% if site.format == "web" %}
 * TOC